chingu-voyages/V53-tier2-team-28/README.md

 ## Overview

-Meal planner was created for managers to create meal plans for their employees for each day.
-Meal planner offers the option of weekly or monthly meal plans, with the ability to filter by diet types and allergies through a database of recipes.
+This project was developed for the Chingu Voyage 53 sprint.
+The specifications for this project were to create a meal planner application that managers can use to develop meal plans for their employees on a daily basis.
+This application can be utilized to reduce uncertainty regarding employee meal choices and enhance workplace productivity.

 ## Features

+Meal Planner provides the following functionalities:
+* Separate logins for employees and managers
-Meal planner offers the ability to filter recipes by diet and allergy restrictions to create weekly or monthly meal plans for an employee.
+* Filtering of recipes based on dietary and allergy restrictions
+* Generation of weekly or monthly meal plans for employees

 ## Running the Project

-Terminal:
+'''
 npm install vite @ latest
 npm install tailwindcss
 npm run dev

+'''

 ## Depndencies

-vite
+* vite
-tailwind
+* tailwind

 ## Our Team